linh-n/blog/content/articles/snappy-navigation-nextjs-app-router/index.md

 </Link>
 ```

+If you use `useRouter` to navigate, you can call `setOptimisticPathname` directly.

 ### 3. The loading state

 In your other components that need to show the loading state, you can use the `isNavigating` state to show the loading state.
 For example, you can use it to fade out the content and show a spinner.